 Duane Major is one of the pastors at SouthWest Baptist Church, Christchurch.
 He is involved in leading the collaboration of local communities, local mission initiatives, the ministries of the church and independent trusts.
 He is passionate about taking the biblical truths he knows and loves and turning 'the church' inside out, putting legs on what "being church" 24/7, in the community, around us, across all ages looks like.
 His wealth of experience and knowledge will inspire and resource you

 TOPIC: What can "Intergenerational" look like in a large Church ?

 Christina Embree (USA)

 Christina's blogs on intergenerational ministry through her website Refocus Ministry are read around the world.
-Christina is wife to Luke, a pastor in the Brethren In Christ denomination and a current seminary student at Asbury Theological Seminary.
+Christina is wife to Luke.
+She is a current doctoral student at Wesley Seminary.
+She serves as the Minister of Generational Discipleship for the Great Lakes Conference of the Brethren in Christ church (US).
 Mother to three wonderful kids.
 Church Planter and Next Gen Coordinator at Plowshares BIC.
-Masters of Arts in Ministry, Children, Youth and Family focus graduate from Wesley Seminary at Indian Wesleyan University and current Doctorate of Ministry in Spiritual Formation student at the same Seminary.
+Masters of Arts in Ministry, Children, Youth and Family.

 TOPIC: Intergenerational Community for the Children and families